-The goals, along with increasing speech, is to develop joint attention, an increased responsiveness to learning opportunities, and improve generalization of skills.
+The goal, along with increasing speech, is to develop joint attention, and increase responsiveness to learning opportunities, and improve the generalization of skills.

 4. Teaching With Play

 Children learn best through play-based activities and learning new language skills is no exception.
 Repetition of fun,

 Spend time both playing matching games and looking at picture books/word books to introduce words while showing their meaning with visual supports.

 Nursery rhymes, songs, chants, dances, etc are all great ways to expose young children to language in a repetitive, fun way that will facilitate learning.

 Label household items with their name, and with a picture.
 You can draw these yourself or create them with clip art and print.

 When you’re talking to your child use short sentences and gestures.
 For example, point to the label and

 It may take a while for your child’s vocabulary to grow.
 You may go over the same word using the same games and activities many, many times.
 Don’t worry, that’s normal.